LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_Ginkgo.rst

 stopping criteria object.
 Importantly, the :cpp:type:`sundials::ginkgo::DefaultStop` class provided by SUNDIALS implements a stopping critierion that matches the default SUNDIALS stopping critierion.
 Namely, it checks if the max iterations (5 by default) were reached or if the absolute residual norm was below a speicified tolerance.
-The critierion can be created like so:
+The critierion can be created just like any other Ginkgo stopping criteria:

 .. code-block:: cpp